Sixteenth-century pen and wash depiction of three figures representing Greek Christians

 ‘Nevertheless [Walewein] deemed that this was a devil rather than a man whom they had come upon!
 Had they not heard him call upon God no man had dared face him, deeming that he was the devil or one of his fellows out of hell, for that his steed was so great, and he was taller even than Sir Lancelot, and black withal, as I said afore.’ (translation J. Weston)

 Yet Moriaen, regardless of the wordplay which links him to his country, does not represent the people of Moriane overall.
-On the contrary, both his story of disinheritance and isolation, and the absence of other black characters in the plot single him out as a lone wolf.
+On the contrary, both his story of disinheritance and isolation, and the absence of other black characters in the plot single him out as a lone player.
 While his skin colour certainly stands out in Arthur’s country, it doesn’t identify him as a representative of Moorish high society.
 Since the inhabitants and customs of Moriane are barely sketched, there is no opportunity for a collective stereotype to form on the basis of the black knight’s portrayal, either among the white characters or the tale’s readers.

 On the other hand, Moriaen’s skills and his great physical strength, suggested by his tall figure in the above quotation, help him gain the other knights’ respect and the king’s praise.
 These chivalric qualities, inherited from his father, are more than enough to convince Walewein of Moriaen’s worth and to balance out the initial doubt provoked by the hero’s blackness.
 On several occasions, Moriaen is even favourably compared to Lanceloet, who is traditionally Arthur’s best knight.